udfn/wlpavuoverlay/README.md

 # WlPaVUOverlay
 ![](screenshot.png)

-WlPaVUOverlay is a simple utility for quickly changing Pulseaudio volume levels.
+WlPaVUOverlay is a simple utility for quickly changing PulseAudio (and soon PipeWire) volume levels.
 Made exclusively for Wayland compositors.
 Preferably those that support `wlr-layer-shell`.
 ## Warning!
-I made this to learn Wayland programming, so the code is horrible in many ways.
+I'm doing this to learn, so the code is horrible in many ways.
 You probably shouldn't use this as a learning resource, unless it's to learn how not to do things.
 ## Usage
-Just run it and it'll use layer-shell to show itself over everything.
+Just run `wlpavuoverlay` and it'll use layer-shell to show itself over everything.
 If layer-shell isn't available it falls back to xdg-shell.
-There are a couple arguments..
-* `wlpavuoverlay bla` - You can force xdg-shell by simply adding any argument.
-Except...
+You can add arguments to change the behaviour.
+* `xdg` - Use xdg-shell even if layer-shell is available.
-* `wlpavuoverlay dim` - "Fullscreen" mode.
-This makes mouse usage easier if another surface has locked the pointer.
+* `dim` - "Fullscreen" mode.
+This makes mouse usage easier if another surface has locked or hidden the pointer.
+Only with layer-shell.
+* `pw` - Use PipeWire instead of PulseAudio.
+Very unfinished, do not use.

 There are currently hardcoded keyboard commands..
 * **j k** - move down / up